ST10084726/Wingwatch/README.md

 3. Build and run the app on your Android device or emulator.
 4. Explore the app's features and start your bird watching journey!

-## Upcoming Features
+## New Features
 We're continuously working to improve WingWatch.
-Here are some upcoming features:
+Here are some new features:
 - Quickly record your bird observations with multimedia support.
-- Send SOS messages to predefined contacts in case of emergencies during your birding trips.
+- Forgot Password recovery.
+- Camera feature to allow the user to capture an image of their findings.

 ## Default logins:
 - Email: test@test.com